-We have compiled the accompanying special purpose financial statements of the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications division, Telecommunications and Services Branch (Victoria) which comprises the attached detailed income and expenditure statement for the year ended 31 March 2015 as set out on pages 61 to 63.
+We have compiled the accompanying special purpose financial statements of the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Telecommunications and Services Branch (Victoria) which comprises the attached Detailed Income and Expenditure statement for the year ended 31 March 2016 on pages 59 to 61.
 The specific purposes for which the special purpose financial statements have been prepared is to provide information relating to the performance of the entity that satisfies the information needs of the committee of management.